AIDE/DOCS/METHODOLOGY/brain.aide Spec

 ---

-<!-- aide-prose-start -->
+<!-- aide-orientation-start -->

-<!-- aide-prose-end -->
+<!-- aide-orientation-end -->

-<!-- aide-playbook-start -->
+<!-- aide-config-start -->

-service reads this section and writes it verbatim to
+`/aide:brain config` and writes it verbatim to

-<!-- aide-playbook-end -->
+<!-- aide-playbook-index-end -->

 <!-- aide-study-playbook-start -->

-service reads this section and writes it verbatim to
+`/aide:brain config` and writes it verbatim to

-`coding-playbook/study-playbook.md` in the host project.
+`coding-playbook/study-playbook.md` in the brain.
 Holds the

-backend-specific playbook-navigation prose (Step 1/2/3 process,
+backend-specific playbook-navigation prose the `study-playbook` skill

 <!-- aide-study-playbook-end -->

-<!-- aide-research-start -->
+<!-- aide-update-playbook-start -->

-<!-- aide-research-end -->
+<!-- aide-research-index-end -->

 Frontmatter fields